-Note: Even though this and other examples show tax calculated at a rate of 8.25 percent, you must use the rate in effect at your business location.
-Please see publication 71, California City and County Sales and Use Tax Rates, for current tax rates.
+Note: Even though this and other examples show tax calculated at a rate of 8.25 percent, you must use the rate in effect where the catering service is performed.
+Please see California City and County Sales and Use Tax Rates for current tax rates.